Wart treatments at the Laser + Skin Institute

+At Laser + Skin Institute, we provide a variety of wart treatments.
 Warts are benign (not cancerous) skin growths that appear when a virus infects the top layer of the skin.
 Viruses that cause warts are called human papillomavirus (HPV).

 You are more likely to get one of these viruses if you cut or damage your skin in some way.
 Wart viruses are contagious.
 Warts can spread by contact with the wart or something that touched the wart.